LearningAnalyticsUK/soar-glance/SCHEMA.md

 Alternatively, if your institution operates some sort of "Data Integration" team, they should be able to use this document to provide you with the files.

+All `.csv` files below should conform to the widely accepted [RFC 4180](https://tools.ietf.org/html/rfc4180) spec except where otherwise stated.

 **Note**: Many files are required by only some of the visualisations that it is possible to include in a Glance survey.
 If the set of visualisations you wish to include in your surveys do not require certain files, then you needn't prepare them.
 You can see which visualisations require which files [here](VISUALISATIONS.md).
+Likewise, the files listed below are unlikely to be an exhaustive description of all the useful student data available to each institution.
+Instead they are simply the data which is needed to power Glance's various visualisations.

 If you have any questions about the files specified in this document, please create an issue with the following format: